popey/popey.com-blog/content/post/2021/02/command-line-only-laptop.md

 ![AAA](/blog/images/2021-02-09/aaa.png)

-## Conclusion
+## Conclusion=

 While this is really just a bit of fun, there's a tremendous amount of productive work you can get done on the command line only Linux system in 2021.
-Have a look around, discover some old and new applications, and maybe save some CPU cylces and RAM here and there along the way, or just have some fun playing.
+Have a look around, discover some old and new applications, and maybe save some CPU cycles and RAM here and there along the way, or just have some fun playing.